 Download Excel Version – Trading Account Sample Format Download Excel Version

 Download PDF Version – Trading Account Sample Format Download PDF Version

 Related Topic – Difference Between Direct and Indirect Expenses

 Opening Stock – The unsold stock remaining from the previous accounting period is the opening stock of the current accounting period.
-It consists of raw material, work in progress, and finished goods.
+Depending on the type of industry, it can include raw materials, unfinished products, and finished goods.